Skip to content

 User Communities on JADE

-If you had been using the C-SUB, you are a member of the "CMS community" on JADE.
+If you have been using the C-SUB, you are a member of the "CMS community" on JADE.

 There are three communities (so far) in JADE.
 Each one has a unique name and a single character equivalent.
-You will see both appear in cluster configuration, such as the first letter of a username (c-jhedid-dua) and in paths to files (/transfer/in/cms/).
+You will see both appear in cluster configuration, such as the first letter of a username (c-jhedid-dua), in paths to files (/transfer/in/cms/) and in names of SLURM partitions (c-shared, c-sas).

 Character Name